awsdocs/aws-go-developer-guide/doc_source/lambda-go-example-run-function.rst

 * :code:`Number` is the maximum number of items to retrieve (the default is 50).
   Our example uses :code:`10`, which means get the 10 most-recent items.

-The output JSON looks like the following.
+The output JSON looks like the following when the function succeeds and two items are returned.

 .. code-block:: json

    {
-      "statusCode": 200|...,
+      "statusCode": 200,
       "body": {
-         "result": "'success' or 'failure'",
+         "result": "success",
+         "error": ""
-         "error": "Error message if 'failure', '' otherwise" "data": [
+         "data": [
             {
                "item": "item1"
             },
-            ...,
             {
-               "item": "itemN"
+               "item": "item2"
             }
          ]
       }